-Dr Fandi Ibrahim is an internationally recognised expert in the field of functional foods.
-His 20 year career spans both academia and industry.
-He is also a UKVRN Registered Nutritionist.
-Prior to joining UCS, he worked as a Researcher at the Functional Food Research Centre, University of Turku, Finland and also worked as a scientist in DuPont Nutrition and Health.
+Dr Ibrahim is an internationally recognised expert in the field of functional foods with more than 20- year career that spans both academia and industry.
+He is a UKVRN Registered Nutritionist (RNutr).
+Prior to joining Suffolk, he worked as a Researcher at the Functional Food Forum, University of Turku, Finland, and also worked as a scientist in DuPont Nutrition and Health, Finland.

-Fandi is an active member of the scientific community where he is actively publishing and serving as a reviewer for prestigious peer-reviewed scientific periodicals.
-He has co-authored three books, has been an invited speaker in various international scientific conferences and has contributed to raising public awareness of science by giving relevant radio talks.
+Dr Ibrahim is an active member of the scientific community where he is actively publishing and serving as a reviewer for peer-reviewed scientific periodicals.
+He has co-authored three books, has been an invited speaker in various international scientific conferences and has contributed to raising public awareness of science of nutrition by giving relevant radio talks and contributing to various media.

 PhD, Food Chemistry and Functional Foods, 2006, Dept. of Biochemistry and Food Chemistry, University of Turku, Finland